conradbielski/MSPA4LargeFilesScript/README.md

 ## Suggestions
 Please familiarise yourself with the GuidosToolbox first before trying to run this particular script.
+The script at the moment only has a single command line parameter required to start the processing: the filename (including path).
+Therefore, any change to script parameters need to be made directly in the code.

 ## File List
+GUIDOS-tile.sh - bash script file

 ## Acknowledgements
 We would like to thank Peter Vogt from the JRC for his suggestions when developing this script.